 - For frequently asked questions about the COVID-19 vaccine, click here

-Continue ALL safety guidelines: Wear a mask, maintain 6ft distance, hand hygiene.
+Continue ALL safety guidelines at school: Wear a mask, maintain 6 feet distance & continue frequent hand hygiene.

 Anyone with information about waste or misuse should email firstname.lastname@example.org.